UitkForKsp2/KerbalUI/README.md

 ﻿# Kerbal UI

-Unity UI Toolkit theme based on Kerbal Space Program 2 (for use with the KSP 2 UITK project)
+Unity project for the UI Toolkit theme and controls package based on Kerbal Space Program 2 (for use with the UITK for KSP 2 project).